MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     All files that are contained in the ZIP file are available for use during run time: for example, sample data, scripts, or new Python packages.

-    If your zipped file contains any libraries that are not already installed in Azure Machine Learning Studio (classic), you must install the Python library package as part of your custom script.
+    If your zipped file contains any libraries that are not already installed in Machine Learning Studio (classic), you must install the Python library package as part of your custom script.

     If there was a directory structure present, it is preserved.
 However, you must alter your code to prepend the directory **src** to the path.